lambdaclass/lambdaworks/provers/cairo-prover-cli/README.md

 ### 🚀 Prove and verify

-Sample Cairo 0 programs can be found [here](https://github.com/lambdaclass/lambdaworks/tree/main/provers/cairo/cairo_programs/cairo0) (need to be compiled first).

 #### Usage:

-To compile your program you can use:
+**To compile your program you can use:**

-(Notice for compilation either `cairo-lang` or `docker` is required)
+Notice for compilation either `cairo-lang` or `docker` is required.
+Sample Cairo 0 programs can be found [here](https://github.com/lambdaclass/lambdaworks/tree/main/provers/cairo/cairo_programs/cairo0)

 ```bash
 make compile PROGRAM_PATH=<program_path>